 Student Name:

 Teacher Name & Class Taught:

-☐ Yes ☐ No cademic adjustments in your classroom? eceiving?

-symptoms? (refer to symptoms be Yes \(\bigcap\) No the student reported, the student is experiencing any concussion elow) nptom you have noticed or the student has reported:
+☐ Yes ☐ No What adjustments is the student Have you recently noticed, or h symptoms? (refer to symptoms) ☐ Yes ☐ No academic adjustments in your classroom? t receiving? has the student reported, the student is experiencing any concussion below) where the student reported is experiencing any concussion below.

 ☐ Headache ☐ Pressure in Head ☐ Neck Pain ☐ Nausea or vomiting ☐ Dizziness ☐ Blurred Vision ☐ Balance Problems ☐ Sensitivity to light ☐ Sensitivity to Noise ☐ Feeling slowed down ☐ Feeling like "in a fog" ☐ Don't feel right ☐ Difficulty concentrating □ Difficulty remembering □ Fatigue or Low Energy □ Confusion □ Drowsiness □ More Emotional □ Irritable □ Sad □ Anxious or nervous □ Sleeping more than usual □ Trouble/difficulty Sleeping □ Sleeping less than normal □ Ringing in the Ears □ Numbness or Tingling

-☐ Yes ☐ No forming at his/her "normal" or pre-concussion learning level?
+☐ Yes ☐ No erforming at his/her "normal" or pre-concussion learning level?

 Teacher Signature:

 Date completed:

 Concerns: